cylentro/LaunchBox/frontend/docs/courses/prompting-101/capstone-project.md

 ---
 layout: doc

 title: Capstone Project - Develop Your 'Personal AI Assistant Playbook'
 description: Apply your AI prompting skills in our capstone project.
 Develop a 'Personal AI Assistant Playbook' by curating tools, building a prompt library, and defining your own AI workflow.

+ogTitle: Capstone Project - Develop Your 'Personal AI Assistant Playbook'
+ogDescription: Apply your AI prompting skills in our capstone project.
+Develop a 'Personal AI Assistant Playbook' by curating tools, building a prompt library, and defining your own AI workflow.

 prev:
   text: Recommended Teaching Methodology
   link: /courses/prompting-101/recommended-teaching-methodology